 TAP’s rating is limited by the small size of the operator and concentration of activity, as well as the volatility of performance and “still low” profitability, according to the agency.
-The report is released the day after TAP announced losses of EUR 111 million between January and September.
+The report is released the day after TAP announced losses of 111 million euros between January and September.

 The leverage of the capital structure, with a debt to EBITDA ratio of seven times, combined with the “weak” credit profile of the parent company also weighed on the valuation.
 Finally, Moody’s identified the long macroeconomic cycle as a “high risk” for the demand for air travel, which could put pressure on yields over the maturity of the debt.